 Summary and free online assessment of your coal worker claims

 On this page you have seen how the coal extraction process in the UK can lead to various different types of occupational injury and how coal worker claims can still be made against former employers such as the National Coal Board and the British Coal Corporation.

-I recommend you click coal worker claims if you suspect you have suffered an injury as a miner or surface worker and I will asses free of charge whether you still have time to make coal worker claims for compensation.
+We recommend you see our coal miners claim solicitors free help options – if you suspect you have suffered an injury as a miner or surface worker.
+We can assess free of charge – whether you still have time to make a coal worker compensation claim.